restriglio/CookieCutter/README.md

 # How the project is structured

 - app
-- MVVM
+- mvvm
-- MVP (still in dev process)
+- mvp (still in dev process)

 As you can see, we offer two different arquitectures using MVP and MVVM patterns to build our application.
 Those base arquitecture are implemented as a library module and should be included in the application gradle.